Second Opinion: Frequently Asked Questions

 - After the coordinator confirms that all of the information the neurosurgeon will need to review your case has been provided, your case will be routed to the neurosurgeon that is most appropriate for your condition.

 - Within 7 to 10 business days, you will receive a notification through the email you provide that your second opinion is available in the secure portal.
+(Please note that 7-10 business days cannot be guaranteed for submittals during peak U.S. holiday months of November and December.)

 You may download, keep, and share your second opinion with whomever you like.